-This is a story is about food, science, and love.
+This is a story about food, science, and love.

-“Just make her comfortable.”
-Nobody wants to hear a doctor say this about a loved one.
-We all know it’s code for the end is close and there’s nothing else you can do.
+It began with the words, “Just make her comfortable”—words nobody wants to hear a doctor say about a loved one.
+We all know it is code for, “The end is close, and you can do nothing about it.”
 I know the sinking frustration of these words firsthand.
-In 2011, at 80 years old, my mother Millie was released from the hospital.
-Her doctor suggested we get her affairs in order, get help (hospice care), and the dreaded…”make her comfortable.”
+In 2011, at 80 years old, my mother, Millie, was released from the hospital.
+Her doctor suggested we get her affairs in order, get help (hospice care), and the dreaded, ”Make her comfortable.”

-She had congestive heart failure with an EF (Ejection Fraction) hovering around 10 percent and dipping.
-A host of other problems followed – kidney infections, lung problems.
-She was too weak for surgery and we were running out of hope.
+She had congestive heart failure with an EF (ejection fraction) hovering around 10 percent and dipping.
+A host of other problems followed, including kidney infections and lung problems.
+She was too weak for surgery, and we were running out of hope.

-I brought mom home to live with me in a small, renovated apartment in our garage.
+I brought Mom home to live with me in a small, renovated apartment in our garage.
 We started with smoothies and blended soups because she was too weak to try anything else.
-We worked our way up from there—replacing the meat, cheese, and dairy in her diet with fruits, vegetables, grains, and legumes.
+We worked our way up from there—replacing the meat, cheese, and dairy with fruits, vegetables, grains, and legumes.

-We just kept giving her WFPB meals and even with occasional dips in her health, she improved.
-We first thought she had months to live but within those months of eating a whole food, plant-based diet, the color came back to her face, her appetite increased, she was able to get up and walk from the bed to bathroom without assistance, and best of all, she could hold my newborn daughter.
+We just kept giving her WFPB meals, and even with occasional dips in her health, she improved.
+We first thought she had months to live, but within those months of eating a whole food, plant-based diet, the color returned to her face, her appetite increased, and she could get up and walk from the bed to the bathroom without assistance.
+Best of all, she could hold my newborn daughter.

 Each year—yes, each year—she got better still.
-When we brought her back in to see her cardiologist, the same one who had prepared us for hospice care, we found her heart function (EF) was now at 45 percent.
+When we brought her back to see her cardiologist, the same who had prepared us for hospice care, we found her heart function (EF) was now at 45 percent.

 The experience changed all of us.
 Because I was cooking for my mom, my family also transitioned to a WFPB diet.
 Within weeks my chronic fatigue and beginnings of macular degeneration cleared up.
 My partner, Lisa, saw her blood pressure go from its usual 155/110 to 127/80.

 The Plant-Based Nutrition Certificate was a game changer for me.
-If I could, I’d have everyone I know go through it.
+If I could, I would have everyone I know go through it.

 People often call my mother’s recovery a miracle.
-And while I understand the sentiment, I believe the miraculous thing may be that so much illness could be avoided if people could only move from foods that hurt to foods that heal.
+And while I understand the sentiment, I believe the miraculous thing may be that so many illnesses could be avoided if people could only move from foods that hurt to foods that heal.

 But as they say, it wasn’t all kittens and rainbows.
 For us, changing our diet did not come without its own difficulties.
-One of the major problems we found with eating this way is that you need to spend a lot of time in the kitchen preparing and chopping, and the recipes and tastes profiles were unfamiliar.
+One of the major problems we found with eating this way is that you need to spend a lot of time in the kitchen, preparing and chopping ingredients, and the recipes and taste profiles were unfamiliar.

 And so a business was born.
 Lisa was the former owner and longtime CEO of Vermont Bread Company, and so we decided to put our organic food background to use again, this time with a mission to make eating a WFPB diet easy.